opendatahub-io-contrib/datamesh-platform/README-deployment.md

 # Deployment instruction :

-Note : This deployment is just for development purpose ,  not for prodction use.
+Note : This is just for development purpose ,  not for prodction use.

-# prerquists
+# Prerequisites

-[Kustomize ] (https://kubectl.docs.kubernetes.io/installation/kustomize/).
+**Bold Text** [Kustomize ] (https://kubectl.docs.kubernetes.io/installation/kustomize/).
 Download Kustomize, if you don't have it from here.

-Openshift 4.X
+Openshift 4.X __Bold Text__

-The main objective of the Data mesh deployment is to deploy all components in a few minutes by executing simple one shell scripts.
+The main objective of the Data mesh deployment is to deploy all components in a few minutes by executing a simple script.

-Each data mesh component has its own deployment manifest(s) in its own directory in the deployment folder as shown in the above screen shot.
+Each Data Mesh component has its own deployment manifest(s) in its own directory in the **Bold Text** deployment/<componnent>/Kustomize/Base and Overlay __Bold Text__ folder as shown in the above screen shot.
 You can deploy all Data Mesh components in one shot by executing "datamesh-deploy.sh" or you can deploy individual compoent by executing script "kustomize-run.sh" which is located on its own folder.

 ```bash
 git clone git@github.com:opendatahub-io-contrib/datamesh-platform.git
 ```
 # Deploy complete Data Mesh components

-Navigate to the Data Mesh cloned directory "cd /datamesh-platform/deployment" and execute "datamesh-deploy.sh".
+Navigate to the Data Mesh cloned directory **Bold Text** "cd /datamesh-platform/deployment" __Bold Text__ and execute "datamesh-deploy.sh".
 By default , deployment will use datamesh-demo as default namespace name and create new name space in openshift.
 Changing name space,  edit "datamesh-deploy.sh" environment variable to the namespace name that need to be change

-    "export NAMESPACE=< your name space>
+    **Bold Text** "export NAMESPACE=< your name space> __Bold Text__

 ```bash
 ./datamesh-deploy.sh